 - 1/2 teaspoon salt

-- Adjust the oven rack to the lower third position and preheat the oven to 350F degrees.
+- Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
 Lowering the oven rack prevents the top of your bread from browning too much too soon.
-Spray a 9x5 inch loaf pan with non-stick spray.
+Spray a 9×5 inch loaf pan with non-stick spray.
 Set aside.

-- Remove from the oven and allow the bread to cool completely in the pan on a wire rack before slicing.
+- Remove from the oven and allow the bread to cool completely in the pan set on a wire rack before slicing and serving.

-- Melted coconut oil (or canola or vegetable oils) can be used instead of applesauce.
+- Applesauce: If needed, melted coconut oil (or canola or vegetable oils) can be used instead of applesauce.

-- Pure maple syrup or agave can be used instead of honey and coconut sugar can be used instead of brown sugar.
+- Sweetener: Pure maple syrup or agave can be used instead of honey and coconut sugar can be used instead of brown sugar.

-- I use skim milk, but any milk fat is OK.
-Soy, rice, coconut, and almond are also fine.
+- Milk: I use skim milk, but any milk fat is OK.
+Nondairy milks work too!